Azure-Samples/azureai-samples/scenarios/Assistants/contoso_financial_assistant/README.md

 ### Code Interpreter

-- **Dynamic Response Generation:** This tool is essential for generating dynamic responses to queries that require real-time data processing or when a custom response generation is necessary, ensuring flexibility and adaptability in handling user requests.
+- **Dynamic Response Generation:** This tool is leveraged for generating dynamic responses to queries that require real-time data processing or when a custom response generation is necessary, ensuring flexibility and adaptability in handling user requests.

 ### Web Search with Freshness Filter

 - **Integration with Bing's Search API:** This feature leverages Bing's search API to find web content related to a user's query, enriching the data available for response generation.
+This is optional feature.

 ### Categorize User Query